PedestrianDynamics/jupedsim/_posts/2016-11-04-Contributing.md

 If you want (or have) to write code in JuPedSim you really **need** to respect that style.
 This is important not just aesthetically but also practically.
 Diff commits are much more clearer and cleaner.

-The code is formated using the automatic formatter [astyle](http://astyle.sourceforge.net/astyle.html)  with the option `--style=stroustrup`:
+The code is formatted using the automatic formatter [astyle](http://astyle.sourceforge.net/astyle.html)  with the option `--style=stroustrup`:

 > Stroustrup style formatting/indenting uses stroustrup brackets.
 > Brackets are broken from function definitions only.